-Students are financially obligated for tuition and fees if withdrawing from a course after the established deadline to drop courses.
-Students may petition the college or university to apply the amount of the tuition and fees from a course withdrawal to the cost of an added course for the current academic term.
+Students are financially responsible for tuition and fees if withdrawing from a course after the established deadline to drop courses.
+Students may petition the college to apply the amount of the tuition and fees from a course withdrawal to the cost of an added course for the current academic term.